Agent Governance & Compliance Advisory

 | HITL checkpoint design | Policy-level checkpoint architecture.
 Which actions require human approval?
 Synchronous vs. asynchronous approval.
 Timeout strategies.
 Escalation paths.
 Dual-approval for destructive operations. |

-| Audit trail architecture | Cryptographic HMAC-chained audit logs with tamper-evidence.
-Every tool call, every decision, every approval, attributable to a specific agent identity, user session, and timestamp.
-Exportable for compliance auditors. |
+| Audit trail architecture | Tamper-evident audit-log design.
+Every tool call, decision, and approval attributable to an agent identity, user session, and timestamp where the system scope requires it. |

-| Autonomy tier classification | 5-level model mapping each agent capability from retrieval support to tightly governed agentic execution with explicit approval, reporting, and boundary requirements. |
+| Autonomy tier classification | Model mapping each agent capability from retrieval support to tightly governed agentic execution with explicit approval, reporting, and boundary requirements. |

-| Compliance evidence packages | Structured artifacts for SOC 2, HIPAA, FedRAMP, and industry-specific audits.
-Decision logs, permission change history, incident response records. |
+| Compliance evidence packages | Structured artifacts for regulated review: decision logs, permission change history, incident response records, and control rationale. |

 What you leave with